tstrall/aws-knowledge-base/README.md

 A curated, structured, and growing knowledge base of AWS services and architectural principles — designed to support learning, real-world architecture, and certification prep.

 This project is built for:
 - Deepening your AWS understanding across core and advanced services
-- Preparing for AWS certification exams (SAA, SAP, Dev, ML)
+- Preparing for AWS certification exams (SAA, SAP, DEV, ML)
 - Supporting real-world cloud engineering and design decisions

 ---